-Although their status as “building products” is questionable, the light fittings actively contribute to the architectural quality of a space, are frequently updated and are the subject of a well-developed reuse market.
-For all of these reasons, they have been included as a category on Opalis.
+Although their status as ’building products’ is questionable, the light fittings actively contribute to the architectural quality of a space, are frequently updated and are very commonplace on the reclamation market.
+For all of these reasons, we have created this category.

-It would be difficult to create an exhaustive list of the companies offering reclaimed light fittings: antique shops, second-hand furniture shops, second-hand electrical appliance shops, garage sales, etc. The only operators listed here are professional dealers who, as part of a broader range of reusable building products, also offer light fittings.
+It would be difficult to create an exhaustive list of the companies offering reclaimed light fittings: antique shops, second-hand furniture shops, second-hand electrical appliance shops, garage sales, etc. The only companies listed here are professional dealers who, as part of a broader range of reclaimed building materials, also offer light fittings.

-The following products can be found with certain dealers in reusable building elements:
+The following products can be found with certain dealers in reclaimed building elements:

-Some operators who sell reusable light fittings offer the following services:
+Some dealers in reclaimed light fittings offer the following services: